 The Rexdale location has been open since 2009 and is the head branch in Canada.
 Adetayo said every Sunday, roughly 500-550 congregants attend the service.

-Upon entering the church, I had countless people welcome me to the service.
+Upon entering the church, I had almost a dozen people welcome me to the service.
 Young families, middle-aged folks, teenagers and grandparents – all dressed in their Sunday best – filed into the church and began to wait for the service to begin.

 All the women were in traditional Nigerian head coverings and dresses; covered in colour and sparkles which hugged their bodies.
 The men were wearing suits with colourful shirts.